Surface Duo 2 Hands-on: Almost everything will be upgraded | ExBulletin

 Microsoft

 The dual 5.8-inch AMOLED is a bit larger than the 5.6-inch screen.
 With a resolution of 1,892×1,344 pixels per display, it opens up a total space of up to approximately 8.3 inches.
 The glass that covers the display will be Gorilla Glass Victus, and Microsoft promises to be more durable.
-In addition, the displays are slightly curved at the hinges, reducing the gaps between the displays for a smoother look.
+In addition, the displays are slightly curved at the hinges, reducing the gap between the displays for a more continuous look.
 This time too, the display is 90Hz.

 There is one big new feature.
 The Glance Bar strip, which runs alongside the Duo2’s hinges, can display battery life and notifications, much like the edge display that other phones have.
 This can be useful for incoming calls, given that there is no outer screen on the other side of the folded Duo2.

 The Glance bar lights up when you receive a call.
-Otherwise, you can press the side button on your Surface Duo to see if you’re notified.
+You can also press the side button on your Surface Duo to see if you’re notified.
 You must always open the phone to see meaningful information.
 But the Glance Bar, as the name implies, looks like you can see at a glance what you might have overlooked when you’re closing the phone.

 Currently playing: Watch this: Surface Duo 2: Microsoft’s two-screen wonders get something else …